webix-hub/docs/data/kanban/howto.md

 		var statusFrom = dragContext.from.config.status;
         //the status of the target column
 		var statusTo = dragContext.to.config.status;
-        //assigning indices to statuses
+        //assigning indexes to statuses
 		var statusIndex = {"new":0,"work":1, "test": 2, "done":3};
-        //getting difference between the source and target columns' indices
+        //getting difference between the source and target columns' indexes
         //if it's more than 1, the item won't be moved var diff = Math.abs(statusIndex[statusFrom] - statusIndex[statusTo]);
 		if(diff>1){